raspy135/Qun-mk2/README.md

 ## Touch Slider

 The four buttons located at the bottom board (Play, Set, Vol-, Vol+) can be used as a touch slider.
-Place your finger on the Bottons and slide.
+Place your finger on the Buttons and slide.

 Configure Slider assignment (System2, button 7) to activate the slider.